The Iron Judge Was About to Free a Powerful Criminal — Until a Barefoot Girl Walked In and Spoke the One Truth He Could Not Bury

 Alma leaned back.

-“You know the system better than any of the men inside these walls.
+“You know the system better than anyone inside these walls.
 You know where the shortcuts were taken because you took them.
 You know which convictions rest on rotten beams because you helped build them.”

 He stared at the paper.